-Contact your employer to find out what workshops or courses they offer to help you prepare for your retirement.
+Contact your employer to find out what training they offer.

 Notice period

 The process to pay your LGPS pension can be complex.
 You may need to give your employer more notice than the period set out in your contract of employment to make sure your pension is paid on time.